Michaellibingchen/gitskills/README.md

-Creating a new branch is quick# gitskills
+Creating a new branch is quick you and me !
+# gitskills